Tuition fee and payment

 If you are unsure whether you must pay the tuition fee, please contact the MSc Admission Team at email@example.com before the application deadline.

-- 1st academic year: You will receive an e-mail indicating the terms and deadline for payment of tuition around mid-May.
+- First semester: You will receive an e-mail indicating the terms and deadline for payment of tuition around mid-May.

 Tuition refund policy